 The list of professional athletes who've tried their hands at acting is practically endless, and though very few of them have gone on to become major Hollywood stars, many of them have found steady work in B-Movies.

-Meanwhile, former USC football great Reb Brown's Robowar (1988) is an absolutely shameless Italian ripoff of 1987's Predator—just replace Arnold Schwarzenegger with Reb and the evil alien with a malfunctioning military robot, and it's virtually the same damn movie, except that it was made on less than half of the budget and with 100x the suck.
-Robowar was never officially released in the U.S., probably because the producers knew that 20th Century Fox would've sued their asses off.
+Meanwhile, former USC football great Reb Brown's Robowar (1988) is an absolutely shameless Italian ripoff of 1987's Predator.
+Just replace Arnold Schwarzenegger with Reb, and the evil alien with a malfunctioning military robot, and it's the same damn movie, except that Robowar was made for 1/100th of the budget and with 100x the suck.
+Robowar has never been officially released in the U.S., probably because the producers knew that 20th Century Fox would've sued their asses off.
 Don't get me wrong, Robowar is entertaining as hell, but for all the wrong reasons!